Charles VIII of France: Italian War

-In an event that was to prove a watershed in Italian history, Charles invaded Italy with 25,000 men (including 8,000 Swiss mercenaries) in September 1494 and marched across the peninsula virtually unopposed, using gunpowder artillery powerful enough to rapidly reduce Italian fortifications not designed to endure it.
+In an event that was to prove a watershed in Italian history, Charles invaded Italy with 25,000 men (including 8,000 Swiss mercenaries) in September 1494.
 He arrived in Pavia on 21 October 1494 and entered Pisa on 8 November 1494.
 The French army subdued Florence in passing on their way south.
-Reaching Naples on 22 February 1495, the French Army took Naples without a pitched battle or siege; Alfonso was expelled, and Charles was crowned King of Naples.
+Reaching Naples on 22 February 1495, the French Army took Naples without a pitched battle or siege; Alfonso was expelled, and Charles was crowned King of Naples on 20 May 1495.

 There were those in the Republic of Florence who appreciated the presence of the French king and his Army.
 The famous friar Savonarola believed that King Charles VIII was God's tool to purify the corruption of Florence.
 He believed that once Charles had ousted the evil sinners of Florence, the city would become a center of morality.
 Thus, Florence was the appropriate place to restructure the Church.
 This situation would eventually spill over into another conflict between Pope Alexander VI, who despised the idea of having the king in northern Italy where the Pope feared the King of France would interfere with the Papal States, and Savonarola, who called for the king's intervention.
 This conflict would eventually lead Savonarola to be suspected of heresy and to be executed by the State.

 The speed and power of the French advance frightened the other Italian rulers, including the Pope and even Ludovico of Milan.
-They formed an anti-French coalition, the League of Venice on 31 March 1495.
+They formed an anti-French coalition, the League of Venice, on 31 March 1495.
 The formation of the League of Venice, which included the northern Italian states of Duchy of Milan, the Republic of Venice, the Duchy of Mantua, and the Republic of Florence in addition to the Kingdom of Spain, the Holy Roman Empire and the Kingdom of Naples, appeared to have trapped Charles in southern Italy and blocked his return to France.
 Charles would have to cross the territory of at least some of the League members to return home to France.
 At Fornovo in July 1495, the League was unable to stop Charles from marching his army out of Italy.
 The League lost 2,000 men to Charles' 1,000 and, although Charles lost nearly all the booty of the campaign, the League was unable to stop him from crossing their territory on his way back to France.
 Meanwhile, Charles' remaining garrisons in Naples were quickly subdued by Aragonese forces sent by Ferdinand II of Aragon, ally of Alfonso on 6–7 July 1495.
 Thus in the end, Charles VIII lost all the gains that he had made in Italy.

 Over the next few years, Charles VIII tried to rebuild his army and resume the campaign, but he was hampered by the large debts incurred in 1494–95.
 He never succeeded in gaining anything substantive.